aaronmBBYHealth/SQAProject/README.md

 The exercise consists of several different parts designed to showcase your problem-solving and solution-implementation talents.
 There is not a single correct answer; this is *not* an exam.
-We simply want to see how you approach a business problem and the steps you take to solve it.

-* This exercise should not take you more than two hours to complete.
+We s* This exercise should not take you more than two hours to complete.
 If your solution is taking longer, that's okay—be honest and let us know how long it took and why you think it took that long.
 * Be as thorough as you wish.
-* All exercises are to be performed as if you were on the job.
+* All exercises are to be performed as if you were on the job.imply want to see how you approach a business problem and the steps you take to solve it.

 * You may submit your response in one of the following ways:
   * Package an archive (ZIP, tarball, etc.) of your files and deliver it to your contact.